JahagirdarAmey/HelmLearning/README.md

 Templates
 - All templates
 - helpers.tpl , hpa.yaml , NOTES.txt , serviceaccount.yaml , deployment.yaml , ingress.yaml  service.yaml files are created
+- If you think, your project does not require service account, You can get rid of it.
+- helpers.tp -> helper file.
+Any template method you want to use across , Use this file. define / include etc

 Values.yml
 - values for template
+- It will have default values.
+Can be overridden

 To install created chart